 Paul has authored several articles for various publications addressing such issues as new-value Chapter 11 bankruptcy plans, litigation involving assets acquired under FDIC purchase and assumption transactions, and defenses to preference litigation involving payments of assumed liabilities in asset purchase agreements.

 During law school, Paul served as note editor for the Indiana Law Review and was a member of the Order of the Barristers.
-He also was an extern law clerk to the Honorable David F. Hamilton in the US District Court for the Southern District of Indiana.
+He was an extern law clerk to the Honorable David F. Hamilton in the US District Court for the Southern District of Indiana.
 Paul also worked as a legal intern at the Neighborhood Christian Legal Clinic, where he successfully represented asylum applicants from Zimbabwe.
 He continues to help asylum applicants in partnership with the National Immigrant Justice Center as a part of his active pro bono practice.

 - Restructuring and workouts

 - Asset and business sales, inside or outside of court

 - Fraudulent transfer litigation seeking recovery or defending claims, inside or outside of bankruptcy

 - Commercial foreclosure litigation

 - Health care, real estate, financial services, franchising, retail and energy industries

 - Lead counsel to national bank, as administrative agent to senior secured lenders, in workout of $50 million credit facility involving behavioral health care companies that included sale of five companies in Pennsylvania and North Carolina through UCC asset sale.